biggaben/Crackernaut/README.md

 - Filtering and ranking
 - Output of top variants

-### Training Methods
-- Supervised Learning from known password pairs.
-- Self-Supervised Learning from pattern mining.
-- Interactive Learning via user feedback.
-- Intelligent Dataset Reduction via clustering.
+## Work in Progress

+- List preparation module for organizing password datasets
+- Updated training pipeline for transformer models
+- Improved test coverage

 ## Disclaimer

-Crackernaut is provided for educational and authorized security testing purposes only.
-Use responsibly and legally.
+Crackernaut is intended for ethical use only.
+Misuse of this tool for unauthorized access or malicious purposes is strictly prohibited.